Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ## 1. Introduction

-Star Link represents a significant advancement in the integration of artificial intelligence with decentralized finance (DeFi) and gaming ecosystems.
-Built as a custom GPT model on the ChatGPT platform, Star Link serves as an intelligent interface between users and the complex world of the Star Atlas marketplace.
-This documentation provides a comprehensive overview of Star Link's capabilities, architecture, and potential applications in the realm of DeFi and blockchain-based gaming.
+Atlas Link represents a significant advancement in the integration of artificial intelligence with decentralized finance (DeFi) and gaming ecosystems.
+Built as a custom GPT model on the ChatGPT platform, Atlas Link serves as an intelligent interface between users and the complex world of the Star Atlas marketplace.
+This documentation provides a comprehensive overview of Atlas Link's capabilities, architecture, and potential applications in the realm of DeFi and blockchain-based gaming.

 ### 1.1 Purpose and Scope

-Star Link is designed to:
+Atlas Link is designed to:
 - Facilitate seamless navigation of the Star Atlas marketplace
 - Provide real-time, on-chain data analysis and visualization
 - Offer personalized DeFi services within the Star Atlas ecosystem